mpi4py/mpi4py/docs/source/mpi4py.rst

    actually called when you import the :mod:`MPI` module from the :mod:`mpi4py` package, but only if MPI is not already initialized.
-In such case, calling :func:`Init`/:func:`Init_thread` from Python is expected to generate an MPI error, and inturn an exception will be raised.
+In such case, calling :func:`Init`/:func:`Init_thread` from Python is expected to generate an MPI error, and in turn an exception will be raised.

 .. note:: :cfunc:`MPI_Finalize()` is registered (by using Python C/API